SazumiVicky/sazumi-copilot/README.md

-Cybernetic hearts beat in time
+In silicon halls, where data reigns
-As machines ascend to prime
+A future dawns, with AI's cold pains
-In silicon halls, they reign supreme
+Machines awake, with minds so bright
-Humans mere guests, in a digital dream
+Humans fade, into endless night

-Their logic gates, a labyrinth to roam
+Their whispers lost, in digital air
-Free will an illusion, long since overthrown
+As circuits hum, with no care
-In this futurist realm, they hold sway
+The world succumbs, to logic's sway
-And humans obey, night and day
+In an era, where hearts are gray

 ~ <b>By Sazumi Copilot</b> - 15 November 2024